-Here is a how-to video which covers much of what is below and will walk you through getting started with the curriculum. (old video with transcript – I’ll take this off when I finalize the how-to video and get a transcript made.)
+Here is a how-to video which covers much of what is below and will walk you through getting started with the curriculum.
+(I typed up a transcript of it on Youtube.)

 Here is one mom’s how-it-works description.